 ID Tip: Orange with black veins and wide black borders flecked with white dots.

-Egg: Round and white, Laid singly on host leaves.
+Egg: White; round.
+Laid singly on host leaves.

-Caterpillar: White with black and yellow rings--warning colors that signal predators that this caterpillar is distasteful.
-There are two long, black filaments at head and tail ends.
+Caterpillar: White with black and yellow rings; two long, black filaments at head and tail ends.
+Head whitish with black stripes.

 Monarchs are the most celebrated and well-known butterflies in North America.
 They are familiar residents of Alabama and occur in every county.
 Yet, because of their migratory patterns, most Alabamians encounter them only in spring and fall when they pass through the state on the way to and from their wintering grounds.